nathab32/Torquemeter/README.md

 | 1      | 2   | switch units | N/A                 |
 | 2      | 4   | tare         | switch debug on/off |
 | 3      | 7   | start timer  | N/A                 |

+## Data Logging

+Inside of the `data` folder, you'll find a python file that enables logging of the data using the serial port.
+However, before this is possible, the serial port and baud rate may need to be changed.

+- Change `PORT` to the port you uploaded the Torquemeter program to.
+It may be helpful to look in the device manager, or run `pio device list` in the PlatformIO CLI.
+- `BAUD` should be changed to whatever serial speed you're running at.
+The default speed set in `main.cpp` is 9600.

+After those values have been changed, you may proceed with data logging.

+1. Plug the torquemeter into your computer's USB port, and ensure the serial port in the python file matches the Arduino's serial port.
+2. Run the python file.
+The Torquemeter's serial output should be printed in the command prompt.
+3. Collect your data.
+The timer time is also recorded if necessary.
+The current unit displayed on the torquemeter is not important; at the end of logging, all units will be recorded.
+4. End data collection and save the data by holding button 3 of the torquemeter until the screen flashes with the text "Serial off".
+The data will be saved inside of the data folder with a time stamp of when the data was recorded.

+To collect data again, rerun the python file.
+Keep in mind this resets the Torquemeter, so any tare or timer that is going on will be reset.
+To cancel collection and prevent data from being saved, do `Ctrl+C` when inside of the command line used to run the python file.